We believe that respect for human rights is an essential foundation

 The GS Yuasa Group conducts employee education to implement business activities with respect for human rights.

 The following enlightenment and education initiatives help employees to grasp various human rights issues and the importance of business activities keyed to human rights.
+In fiscal 2024, we conducted worksite training on respect for human rights and preventing harassment, and active discussions took place at 93 worksites.
+As a result, 96% of worksites rated the training as effective.
 When necessary, personnel participate in human rights management training sessions, nurturing and expanding knowledge vital in properly recognizing and evaluating human rights risks and their negative effects.

 TOPICS

 GS Yuasa International continuously conducts human rights education in the form of meetings for all employees.
-In fiscal 2022, we set "diversity (psychological safety)" as an essential theme.
-Through discussions based on case studies in the workplace, an appreciation is fostered in employees that respecting diversity and enhanced awareness of unconscious bias (prejudices that one unconsciously holds due to past experiences, knowledge, and beliefs, among other things) can help to facilitate psychological safety.
+In fiscal 2024, we set "diversity (opinion diversity)" as an essential theme.
+Employees have gained an understanding that an environment where diverse opinions are respected (opinion diversity) can be achieved by bringing together people with different knowledge, experience, and values and engaging in dialogue.
+Employees have become aware that such an environment enables each employee to fully use his or her individuality and fosters the ability to generate new value and create innovative ideas throughout the company.
 In the future too, we are committed to promoting the creation of a culture that respects the diversity of all individuals so as to enable all employees to make the most of their multifarious values, experiences, knowledge, and abilities.

 Name of Labor-management consultative body |